Talkala logo

 Separate wallet and number billing

-Verification and abuse controls
+Lawful-use and verification controls

 What Talkala is

-• Outbound calls only.
-No inbound voice.
+• Outbound voice calls only.
+No inbound voice calls.

-• Talkala is not for emergency calling.
-Period.
+• Talkala is not an emergency-calling service.

 How calling charges work